North Korea: Military

-Much of the equipment in use by the KPA is engineered and manufactured by the domestic defense industry.
-Weapons are manufactured in roughly 1,800 underground defense industry plants scattered throughout the country, most of them located in Chagang Province.
-The defense industry is capable of producing a full range of weapons, and may even have limited jet aircraft manufacturing capacity.
-According to North Korean state media, military expenditure amounted to 15.8 percent of the state budget in 2010.
-The U.S. State Department has estimated that North Korea's military spending averaged 23% of its GDP from 2004 to 2014, the highest level in the world.

 Human rights

 The state of human rights in North Korea has been widely condemned.
 A 2014 UN inquiry into the DPRK's human rights record found evidence for "systematic, widespread and gross human rights violations" and stated that "the gravity, scale and nature of these violations reveal a state that does not have any parallel in the contemporary world", with Amnesty International and Human Rights Watch holding similar views.
 The UN inquiry has accused North Korea of crimes against humanity.
 North Koreans have been referred to as "some of the world's most brutalized people" by Human Rights Watch, because of the severe restrictions placed on their political and economic freedoms.
 There are restrictions on the freedom of association, expression and movement; arbitrary detention, torture and other ill-treatment result in death and execution.
 Citizens in North Korea are generally not permitted to leave the country at will and its government denies access to UN human rights observers.

 The Ministry of State Security extrajudicially apprehends and imprisons those accused of political crimes without due process.
-People perceived as hostile to the government, such as Christians or critics of the leadership, are deported to labor camps without trial, often with their whole family and mostly without any chance of being released.
+People perceived as hostile to the government, such as Christians or critics of the leadership, are deported to re-education camps or political labor camps (kwalliso) without trial, often with their whole family and mostly without any chance of being released.
 Forced labor is part of an established system of political repression.
 Based on satellite images and defector testimonies, an estimated 200,000 prisoners are held in six large prison camps, where they are made to work to right their wrongdoings.
 Supporters of the government who deviate from the government line are subject to reeducation in sections of labor camps set aside for that purpose.
 Those who are deemed politically rehabilitated may reassume responsible government positions on their release.
 The International Coalition to Stop Crimes Against Humanity in North Korea (ICNK) estimates that over 10,000 people die in North Korean prison camps every year.